isaacbill/isaacbill/README.md

-- 👋 Hi, I’m @isaacokeyo
-- 👀 I’m a Backend software developer
+- 👋 Hi, I’m @isaacokeyo, a Backend software developer with expertise in Java SpringBoot, Python-Django, Node.js, React.js, and PHP-Laravel.

-- 🌱 I’m a Java springboot developer
+👀 I specialize in developing robust backend solutions and have experience working with various technologies and frameworks.

+🌱 I'm passionate about building scalable and efficient applications using Java SpringBoot, and I'm always eager to learn and explore new technologies.

+### Skills and Expertise:
-- Proficient in Java Spring/Boot,Python,Node.js,React.jS,PHP-Laravel
+- Java SpringBoot
+- Python-Django
+- Node.js
+- React.js
+- PHP-Laravel
 - Web Services: RESTful APIs, SOAP

+### Contact Me:
+- 📧 Email:isaacokeyo007@gmail.com
-- 📫 reach me @isaacokeyo007@gmail.com or 0743207565
+- 📞 Phone: 0743207565

+Feel free to reach out to discuss collaborations, projects, or anything related to software development!

 <!---
 isaacokeyo/isaacokeyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.